Doctors Lake Inlet

 What to Target

-Doctors lake area holds some large estuarine fish looking for warmer water during winter.
-Be prepared for some unexpected catches because you just never know what might bite.
+Doctors Lake area holds some large estuarine fish looking for warmer water during winter.
+Be prepared for some unexpected catches because you never know what might bite.
 This section of the St. Johns River is tidally influenced, so fish tend to move where cover is optimal for feeding.
 Look for a structure that potentially holds fish to rest in the current while feeding on passing items being carried by the rising or falling tides.
-When the tide is moving, work artificial in the direction the current is moving.
+When the tide is moving, work artificially in the direction the current is moving.